octimot/StoryToolkitAI/README.md

 ## Description

-This is meant as an editing extension for Davinci Resolve.
+This is meant as an editing extension for Davinci Resolve 18.

 Among other things, it transcribes timelines directly from Resolve by rendering to Audio Only (mp4/wav) and then passing the rendered file to OpenAI Whisper, a state-of-the-art speech recognition model.